Skip to main content

 String Field Theory, Sao Paulo (2016)

-F-theory at 20 conference, CalTech (2016) "An action for F-theory".
+F-theory at the 20th conference, CalTech (2016) "An action for F-theory".

-CERN, Recent Developments in M-theory, (2016) "F-theory from EFT".
+CERN, Recent Developments in M-Theory (2016) "F-theory from EFT".

 Schrodinger Institute workshop on higher gauge symmetries (2015) “Higher structures in extended geometries”